pappijx/legoblocks/apps/docs/src/pages/SearchbarPage/searchBar.md

 - **Multiple Callbacks**: `onChange`, `onResults`, and `onSearch` provide different levels of search event handling.
 - **Children Item Search**: Works with any data structure, including nested objects with children arrays.

+- **Event callbacks**: `onChange` is called with debounced query and results when the query changes; `onResults` is called with results when they are computed; `onSearch` is called when a manual search is triggered (via `triggerSearch`/search button) and also after an automatic search if results changed.

 ---

 ## Public API